pochih/Video-Cap/README.md

 # Video-Captioning
 An implement of the paper &lt;Sequence to Sequence -- Video to Text> in Tensorflow 1.0

+And I add attention mechanism to it

 The details was described in __introduction.pdf__.